OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 ---
-title: Using the promise-based API Model
+title: Using the host-specific API model
-description: 'Use the promise-based API model for Excel, OneNote, and Word add-ins.' ms.date: 07/27/2020
+description: 'Learn about the promise-based API model for Excel, OneNote, and Word add-ins.' ms.date: 07/27/2020
 localization_priority: Normal
 ---

-# Using the promise-based API Model
+# Using the host-specific API model

 This article describes how to use the API model for building add-ins in Excel, Word, and OneNote.
 It introduces core concepts that are fundamental to using the promise-based APIs.
 Note that this model is not supported by Office 2013 clients.
 Use the [Common API model](office-javascript-api-object-model.md) to work with those Office versions.
 For full platform availability notes, see [Office Add-in host and platform availability](../overview/office-add-in-availability.md).